Azure/osdu-data-load-tno/README.md

 ## Contributing

 This solution follows Clean Architecture and CQRS principles.
-See our [Technical Architecture](docs/TECHNICAL_ARCHITECTURE.md) guide for detailed information on:
+For detailed information on contributing:

-- Adding new features
+- Review the existing code patterns and structure
-- Code standards and patterns
+- Follow established naming conventions
-- Testing guidelines
+- Add appropriate unit tests for new features
-- Project structure
+- Update documentation as needed

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.